Oli Hyde from The Flour Pot Bakery

-In Brighton’s highly competitive café market, one name that stands out from the crowd is The Flour Pot bakery.
-From their first café on Sydney Street, it was clear that their dedication to producing quality artisanal products was going to win over Brighton’s discerning café dwellers.
+Meet Oli Hyde from Brighton.
+In a highly competitive Brighton café market, one name that stands out from the crowd is The Flour Pot bakery.
+From their first café on Sydney Street in the Brighton Lanes, it was clear that their dedication to producing quality artisanal products was going to win over Brighton’s discerning café dwellers.
 Building on the success of that first venue more quickly followed.
 Flour Pot now have five stores across Brighton and Hove, providing quality baked goods and coffee to their adoring fans.
 This ambitious expansion has been widely supported by Brighton’s citizens, who are always keen to support a local success story.

 Central to Flour Pot’s success is the dedication of its owner, Oli Hyde, and his team of chefs, bakers, front of house and support staff.
 Oli started life as a chef and caterer before founding Flour Pot.
 His experience in hospitality provided Oli with the desire to provide delicious food that is delivered in a timely and reliable fashion.
 Building a team of dedicated and like-minded individuals around him, Oli created The Flour Pot and has not looked back.
 Success has been built on a foundation of classic British and French products with new ideas being developed all the time, thus keeping things interesting and varied.